 “Email has an ability many channels don’t: creating valuable, personal touches – at scale.” ~David Newman

-Segmentation, personal details, behavior-triggered messages, and more: try one, try a few – just make sure to try.
+Segmentation, behavioral email marketing, personal details, behavior-triggered messages, and more: try one, try a few – just make sure to try.

 The fastest and easiest way to dip your toe in the personalization pool is to segment your list.

 If you’re sending the exact same message – even if it’s personalized to some degree – you’re doing it wrong.

 Your list should be segmented into smaller groups that share a common trait such as industry, location, or job title.

 That way, you can write a template for each segment and you’re already personalizing before you add in a single individual detail.
 You can build a message around that shared characteristic or pain point or benefit.
 Work smarter, not harder.

 The payoff?
 This: